open2c/coolpuppy/README.md

   --mindist MINDIST     Minimal distance of intersections to use --maxdist MAXDIST     Maximal distance of intersections to use --excl_chrs EXCL_CHRS
-                        Exclude these chromosomes from the analysis --incl_chrs INCL_CHRS
+                        Exclude these chromosomes form analysis --incl_chrs INCL_CHRS
                         Include these chromosomes; default is all. excl_chrs overrides this.